jhrcek/relation-explorer/README.md

    - [ ] calculate concept lattice (Binary relations have been described through their induced concept lattices)

 - [ ] Support for undo / redo history of modifications

+- [ ] mention properties of various operations (E.g. The union of two transitive relations need not be transitive, but intersection always is; converse and complement preserve symmetry etc.)